A look at how provinces plan to emerge from COVID-19 shutdown

 But the Campbellton region, which extends from Whites Brook to the Belledune, had to take a step backwards to the "orange" level on May 27.
 Residents were told to once again avoid contacts outside their two-household bubble.
 Non-regulated health professionals and personal service businesses that opened May 22 also had to close again.
 And people should only be travelling in and out of Zone 5 for essential reasons.

-Restrictions in the yellow phase of the province's recovery plan were lifted on June 5.
-The activities now allowed include outdoor gatherings of up to 50 people, indoor religious services of up to 50 people, low-contact team sports and the opening of a long list of facilities including swimming pools, gyms, rinks, water parks, and yoga and dance studios.
+Further restrictions were lifted on June 5.
+Outdoor gatherings of up to 50 people were allowed, as well as indoor religious services of up to 50 people, low-contact team sports and the opening of a long list of facilities including swimming pools, gyms, rinks, water parks, and yoga and dance studios.

+Under New Brunswick's latest recovery rules, Canadian residents can now visit family members or properties they own in the province, provided they self-isolate for 14 days — or the duration of their visit if it is less than two weeks.

+As well, New Brunswick residents no longer need to self-isolate when returning from work in another Canadian province or territory.

+All organized sports will resume with appropriate physical distancing and sanitizing.
+Overnight camps will reopen and indoor visits will resume at long-term care facilities for one visitor at a time, or two if one of the visitors needs help.

+The cap on the number of people who can gather in controlled venues — including churches, swimming pools and rinks — has been lifted, but crowd numbers will be limited by the ability to maintain physical distancing.

-People must now wear face coverings in any building open to the general public.
-Children under the age of two, children in daycare and people who cannot wear face coverings for medical reasons are exempt from the requirement.
+Masks in any building open to the general public are required except for children under the age of two, children in daycare and people who cannot wear face coverings for medical reasons.

-Licensed daycares started reopening May 19.
-Children don't have to wear masks or maintain physical distancing but are being kept in small groups.

-Anyone who has travelled outside of New Brunswick will not be allowed to visit early learning and child-care facilities for 14 days.

-Retail businesses, offices, restaurants, libraries, museums and seasonal campgrounds were earlier allowed to reopen providing they have clear plans for meeting public health guidelines.
-The resumption of elective surgeries was also part phase two of the province's reopening plan.
+Retail businesses, offices, restaurants, libraries, museums and seasonal campgrounds were earlier allowed to reopen providing they had clear plans for meeting public health guidelines.

-Phase one, which started on April 24, allowed limited play on golf courses as well as fishing and hunting.
-Post-secondary students could return if it was deemed safe by the school, and outdoor church services were again permitted, providing people remain in their vehicles and are two metres apart.

-The final phase, which will probably come only after a vaccine is available, will include large gatherings.
+The final phase, which officials have said will probably come only after a vaccine is available, is to include large gatherings.

 ---